NDZL/Z-GRAVITY-SERVICE/README.md

   * adb shell more /enterprise/usr/persist/z-sensors-data-log.csv

 * To remove an existing log (specifically if you migrated from a previous app version)
+  1. restart the device
-  * adb shell rm /enterprise/usr/persist/z-sensors-data-log.csv
+  1. adb shell rm /enterprise/usr/persist/z-sensors-data-log.csv
+  1. start z-gravity-service app